 Dr. Robinson, associate veterinarian, grew up in London, England but moved to this country as a teenager.
 He received his undergraduate degree in Biology & Animal Science from Cornell University.
 For two years after graduation, he worked with non-profit organizations caring for endangered wolves, lions, tigers, bears and domestic wildlife.
 After two years in the field, he returned to Cornell University College of Veterinary Medicine to complete his doctorate degree.
-He joined Caring Hands in 2013, and brought with him, his interests in nutrition, dentistry, surgery, and clinical pathology.
-In his spare time he likes to make ceramics, paint, play soccer, and cook.
-He currently lives in Alexandria, VA with his wife Kat, 6 year old Peruvian yellow lab Sophie, and cat Frenchie, who he found on the streets of Detroit.
+He joined Caring Hands in 2013 and brought with him, his interests in nutrition, dentistry, surgery, and clinical pathology.
+In his spare time, he likes to make ceramics, paint, play soccer, and cook.
+He currently lives in Alexandria, VA with his wife Kat, 6-year-old Peruvian yellow lab Sophie, and cat Frenchie, who he found on the streets of Detroit.

 Stacy Shults, DVM

 Dr. Shults, associate veterinarian, graduated from the Virginia-Maryland Regional College of Veterinary Medicine in 1993.
 She then completed a small animal medical and surgical internship at the Animal Medical Center in New York City.
 Dr. Shults has been practicing in the Northern Virginia area several years, 5 of which were at a feline-only practice.
-Her interests include surgery, dentistry, and senior health care.
-In her free time Dr. Shults enjoys hiking and other outdoor activities with her husband Chuck, who works for Fairfax County Public Schools, and their two sons Spencer and Barrett.
+Her interests include dentistry and senior health care.
+In her free time, Dr. Shults enjoys hiking and other outdoor activities with her husband Chuck, who works for Fairfax County Public Schools, and their two sons Spencer and Barrett.
 Their animal kingdom also includes Dude the orange tabby, a snake; Silent a Ball Python, and a tank of tropical fish.

 Dianna Thornton, DVM